MayGo/grails-scaffold-angular/README.md

 ## Domain config

 To render autocomplete to edit field, add widget:'autocomplete'.
-In format you can define custom prop name that is used to generate functions name.
+In 'format' property you can define custom prop name that is used to generate functions name.
 And with that variable name application expects resource Url in config.json.

+To render uploader widget add widget:'upload-one' or widget:'upload-many'.
+Then it sends json object(or object array) with uploaded file info.
+You have to take file from temp location and move to more permanent location.
 ```
 someVarNameUrl:'http://foobar.com/somerestservice'
 ```